-University of Missouri-St. Louis is a public, state institution, so it offers a reduced tuition rate of $11,390 for in-state students who attend full-time.
-For students who are not considered Missouri-residents, out-of-state tuition is $30,570 a year.
+University of Missouri-St. Louis is a public, state institution, so it offers a reduced tuition rate of $10,909 for in-state students who attend full-time.

 International students without financial need may be eligible for merit-based institutional scholarships and athletic awards.

-Room and board at University of Missouri-St. Louis is $9,833 a year.
-This includes the cost of living in dorms or other campus housing, plus a meal plan that allows you to eat in the school dining facilities.
-Students who live off campus but still want to use the dining facility can pay for a meal plan.
-The cost of board-only is $8,260.
+Housing and campus dining at University of Missouri-St. Louis costs $10,920 a year.
+This covers the cost of living in dorms or other on-campus housing, and a dining plan that enables you to eat in the University of Missouri-St. Louis's on-campus cafeterias and dining facilities.

 Tuition and fees may vary depending on program, course level, location, and more.

-The majority of University of Missouri-St. Louis undergrads use financial aid to finance their education.
-In 2021, 3,176 of the 10,977 undergrads enrolled received financial aid.
-University of Missouri-St. Louis meets 61 percent of the demonstrated financial need for undergraduates.
+In 2022, 2,753 of the 12,347 undergrads enrolled received financial aid.
+University of Missouri-St. Louis meets 58% of the demonstrated financial need for undergraduates.

-The average financial aid package for a full-time, first-year student is around $14,549 a year.
-Around 55 percent of University of Missouri-St. Louis undergrads take out student loans to cover any remaining costs.
-University of Missouri-St. Louis graduates who have student loans graduate with an average of $24,380 of student loan debt.
+The average financial aid package for a full-time, first-year student is around $12,992 a year.
+Around 58% of University of Missouri-St. Louis undergrads take out student loans to cover any remaining costs.
+University of Missouri-St. Louis graduates who have student loans graduate with an average of $23,449 of student loan debt.

 The average debt for each loan type varies.